atombrenner/aws-lambda-typescript/README.md

 # AWS Lambda Typescript Boilerplate Code

 Fork this repository to quickstart lambda function development with Typescript.
-Perfect for micro services.
+Perfect for microservices.

 ## Features